Federated Deep Equilibrium Learning: Harnessing Compact Global Representations to Enhance Personalization: : Algorithm Design

 \subsubsection{Backward Pass -- Implicit Differentiation}

-Once the equilibrium state $z^{\star}$ has been found in the forward pass, the model computes the loss $\gL$ based on this state and the target output.
-The goal in the backward pass is to update the parameters $\theta$ to minimize this loss.
-The gradient of the loss $\gL$ w.r.t. $\theta$ is calculated by employing the chain-rule as follows:
+Similar to explicit models, DEQ's backward pass involves finding optimal model parameters to minimize a loss function using gradient-based methods (e.g., SGD). \comment{ Specially, to find the gradient of a loss $\gL$ w.r.t. $\theta$, one can employ the chain rule by following.

 In this context, the gradient of $\gL$ w.r.t. $z^\star$ can be derived through backpropagation.
-The notation $z^\star (\theta)$ is also utilized to signify situations where $z^\star$ is perceived as an implicit function of the variables that we're differentiating w.r.t. the shared parameter $\theta$, and we use $z^\star$ on its own when we're just mentioning the equilibrium value.
-Because of the self-consistent nature of the equilibrium state $z^{\star}$, the gradient $\partial z^{\star}(\theta)/{\partial \theta}$ cannot be computed directly.
-Instead, implicit differentiation is used.
-By differentiating the fixed-point equation $z^{\star} = g_{\theta}(z^{\star}; x)$ w.r.t. $\theta$, we get:
+The notation $z^\star (\theta)$ is also utilized to signify situations where $z^\star$ is perceived as an implicit function of the variables that we're differentiating w.r.t. the shared parameter $\theta$, and we use $z^\star$ on its own when we're just mentioning the equilibrium value.} However, due to the iterative nature of the fixed-point problem, deriving the gradient $\frac{\partial z^{\star}(\theta)}{\partial \theta}$ using conventional automatic differentiation is non-trivial.
+We, instead, can employ the implicit differentiation technique ~\citep{implicitft} as follows.